 Since these heads come with extremely sharp ends, they can be as dangerous as carrying around a knife or a weapon.

 For that reason, various counties might have different regulations and laws regarding using hunting heads.

 So, make sure you check them before you opt for these.
 It goes without saying that they should only be used by professional and experienced archers.

-The “Rambo-style” explosive arrowheads aren’t as common as you think in the real world.
+The “Rambo-style” explosive types of arrowheads aren’t as common as you think in the real world.
 Similar to the previous one, these kinds of arrowheads can be regulated by your state or country.

 Additional Factors You Should Consider

 While buying arrows, there are some factors that you should consider.
 Here’s a list of these points.